The Bachelor (Australian TV series) season 1: Episode 12

 Finally, Tim met with Anna for their date in the botanic gardens and had a canape and champagne brunch.
 Tim reflected on how they banter well, and how being with Anna is easy and fun.
 Tim asked Anna outright 'I need to know what you are feeling and more importantly, what you see in me'.
 Anna stated the problems in not having boyfriends in the past was probably due to her not being open about her emotions.
 She said she wanted to make sure Tim was right for her as well.
 Tim said he needed to know that Anna really knew who he was.
-Anna replied she would try and be more open but didn't want to fall for Tim 100% due to the possibility of being hurt and not end up being with him.
+Anna replied she would try to be more open but did not want to fall for Tim 100 percent due to the possibility of being hurt and not end up being with him.
 After dinner, at the Milton Park Country House, Bowral – (125 km south of Sydney) they retired to the fireside and read the awaiting invitation letter and key to stay the night.
-Tim explained he didn't feel comfortable staying the night with any of the girls due to respect for all the three finalists as he had strong feelings for each of them and it just didn't feel right.
+Tim explained he did not feel comfortable staying the night with any of the girls due to respect for all the three finalists as he had strong feelings for each of them and it just did not feel right.

 Prior to the Rose Ceremony, we see Tim heading into Bunda Jewellers in the city, to ask for help in getting an engagement ring designed, which would express the emotions and feelings he had whilst on this journey and wished for it to be featured in the original design.